What Is Cacao?

 Cacao beans destined to become cacao powder and cacao nibs aren’t roasted at these high temperatures.
 Instead, they’re processed at low temperatures and then milled into a powder.
-Cacao powder is quite bitter, but retains more of the bean’s original nutritional value.
+Cacao powder is quite bitter but retains more of the cacao bean’s original nutritional value.

 Lower Blood Pressure

 Cacao powder is packed with flavonoids.
-These nutrients that have been shown to help lower blood pressure, improve blood flow to the brain and heart, and aid in preventing blood clots.
+These nutrients have been shown to help lower blood pressure, improve blood flow to the brain and heart, and aid in preventing blood clots.
 The evidence for flavanol-rich cocoa products to lower blood pressure (compared to low-flavanol cocoa products) is of “moderate” quality, and the drop in blood pressure was small – but there were no side effects seen in short-term studies, according to a research review.

 Reduced Diabetes Risk

 The flavonoids in cacao powder may help increase insulin sensitivity, reducing your risk of diabetes, some small studies show.
 Larger studies are needed.
 Lowering your chances of developing diabetes also involves your overall diet and lifestyle – no single food is the answer.

 Reduced Heart Disease Risk